HESHAM47GAMAL/Embedded_sysytem_project_learn/Interface_P1/README.md

 <p>Here will talk about Interrupt and specially External Interrupt and how trigger it and apply on it some exercise and challenges</p>

 ## Timers
+<p>Here will talk about Timers/Counters and how use it in different modes 1.Normal (Overflow) mode 2.
+Clear timer on compare mode(CTC) 3.pulse width modulation mode and apply on it some exercise and challenges</p>

 ## WatchDog